 - a.
 Include persons from groups underrepresented in STEM as PI, co-PI, and/or other senior personnel; - b.
 Include persons from groups underrepresented in STEM as student researchers or post-doctoral researchers; - c.
-Include faculty or students from Minority Serving Institutions as PI/co-PI, senior personnel, and/or student researchers, as applicable;
+Include faculty or students from Minority Serving Institutions as PI/co-PI, senior personnel, and/or student researchers, as applicable; - d.

-- d.
 Enhance or collaborate with existing diversity programs at your home organization and/or nearby organizations; - e.
 Collaborate with students, researchers, and staff in Minority Serving Institutions; - f.
 Disseminate results of research and development in Minority Serving Institutions or other appropriate institutions serving underserved communities; - g.
-Implement evidence-based, diversity-focused education programs (such as implicit bias training for staff) in your organization; - h.
-Identify Minority Business Enterprises, Minority Owned Businesses, Woman Owned Businesses and Veteran Owned Businesses to solicit as vendors and sub-contractors for bids on supplies, services and equipment.
+Implement evidence-based, diversity-focused education programs (such as implicit bias training for staff) in your organization;

+- Identify Minority Business Enterprises, Minority Owned Businesses, Woman Owned Businesses and Veteran Owned Businesses to solicit as vendors and sub-contractors for bids on supplies, services, and equipment; and - Foster partnerships with state and local governments or community-based organizations near research installations/plantings.